arunnats/Movie-Match/README.md

 - Extensive movie database spanning various genres, languages and OTTs
 - AI recommendation engine powered by OpenAI's GPT-4-turbo
-- Daily updates to the movie database to reflect the latest information
+- Daily updates to the movie database to reflect the latest information using python scripts
--
 - Light/dark mode toggle for personalized viewing preferences
 - Preview for a quick glimpse of movie details
 - In depth list of all movie details for a particular movie
 - IMDB and Rotten Tomatoes ratings
 - Sorting based on OTT and filtering family friendly content
 - Sorted and randomized movies based on genre and streaming service, which are sorted by a - weighted average of RT and IMDB scores
--
+- Movie information page with all details about each movie
 ## Tech Stack

 - Database: MongoDB